anaclumos/extracranial/Research/pages/The Zenly Playbook.md

 ** Acquiring talents**.
 Zenly had not only exceptional engineers but also outstanding designers and operators. [[10x]] people don't join a startup upfront, so Zenly made them involved in the company by hiring them as a freelancer and then onboarded them to the team.

-## Fading out
+## Zenly, now part of history

 From the Stay Home challenge in 2020 to a mass-scale 3D map update in 2022, Zenly prepared for its upcoming future.
 However, the recent layoff at Snap wiped out the Zenly team alongside the Snap Mini App team.
 I do think this is Snap's mistake.
 Even my university peers do not use Snap anymore but still use Zenly.
 It almost feels like Facebook is killing Instagram for Facebook.
 I hope Zenly's revolutionary DNA gets well-integrated into Snap, seeking revival.

 <details>
 <summary>More Info</summary>